intel-iot-devkit/how-to-code-samples/close-call-reporter/java/README.md

 ```

-## Preparing Edison before running the project
+## Preparing the Intel® Edison board before running the project

-In order for the sample to run you will need to copy some files to Edison.
+In order for the sample to run you will need to copy some files to the Intel® Edison board.
 This can be done using SCP through SSH:<br>

 The files need to be copied from the sample repository: <br>
 Jar files- external libraries in the project need to be copied to "/usr/lib/java"